Are you crystal clear on your canter leads? Do you know which one is which and when you need to change leads?

 What If Things Go Wrong?

 As previously mentioned, "incorrect" leads happen all the time, especially during the developing stages of the horse or rider.
-The gait can be asked for at the wrong moment in time by the rider, and the educated horse will just follow by taking the opposite lead.
+The gait might be asked for at the wrong moment in time by the rider, and the educated horse will just follow by taking the opposite lead.
 In this case, the rider has to learn the correct timing of the aid to get the desired canter lead.

 Alternately, the horse might be in the learning phases and might not know to respond promptly even if the rider's timing and aids are correct.
 In this case, he might not recognize the rider's outside leg as asking for the strikeoff, trot through the aid and strike off with the inside hind leg, again causing the counter canter.